Discover and Engage with the RMS

 The RMS Microscope Activity Kits were launched in 2011 to combat the lack of time currently given to science in the primary curriculum and to promote the use of microscopes in schools.
 Our Kits are sent out to Primary Schools around the UK each term, complete with microscopes, ready-to-go activities and worksheets for both teachers and pupils.
 What's more, schools can borrow them completely FREE!!
 So far, over 25,000 children have used our Kits and this number keeps getting bigger and bigger - something we are immensely proud of!

 As well as engaging with students and those starting out their work in the field, the Royal Microscopical Society also feel it is incredibly important to recognise those who excel in microscopy throughout their careers.
-The RMS Medal Series has been designed to recognise those who have made outstanding scientific achievements in all areas of microscopy and flow cytometry, with each RMS section able to award their own Medal.
+The RMS Section Awards have been designed to recognise those who have made outstanding scientific achievements in all areas of microscopy and flow cytometry, with each RMS section able to award their own Award.

 The RMS Scientific Imaging Competition mixes microscopy with art and demonstrates how micrographs can be both technically challenging and a beautiful, unique image.